lalithanjali04/Image-sharpening/README.md

  --gpu_ids 0,1 --batchSize 32 --how_many 100
 ```

 This project demonstrates the practical synergy between Knowledge Distillation and Feed-Forward Image Manipulation for high-quality image sharpening.
-The resulting student model:

-Delivers sharp, detailed outputs in real time,

-Achieves quality similar to larger models,

-Is optimized for low-latency applications.